ceph3us/rust-caliburn/README.md

 ### Performance
-rust-caliburn uses [rust-peg][rust-peg] as its parser backend, which implements PEG but does not currently support memoization - as a result, parts of the parsing, especially splitting into space-delimited parameters, run in exponential time (as can be seen in the below example):
+rust-caliburn uses [rust-peg][rust-peg] as its parser backend, which implements PEG but does not currently support memoization - as a result, parts of the parsing, especially splitting into space-delimited parameters, have run times that grow very quickly:
 ```
 test tests::line_parser::benchmarks::bench_complex_parse   ... bench:       5,307 ns/iter (+/- 517)
 test tests::line_parser::benchmarks::bench_ludicrous_parse ... bench:      16,464 ns/iter (+/- 3,608)
 test tests::line_parser::benchmarks::bench_moderate_parse  ... bench:       4,336 ns/iter (+/- 2,489)
 test tests::line_parser::benchmarks::bench_simple_parse    ... bench:       1,391 ns/iter (+/- 180)
 ```

+Performance figures are from `rustc-1.3.0-nightly (82d40cb2b 2015-07-24)` on
+Windows (since `cargo bench` does not currently run on beta or stable), so may not be representative of stable or beta, or Rust on other OSes.

 ## Usage
 rust-caliburn is *not* an IRC client library; it does not implement the logic